 Don't worry, I promise not to spam you!

-Best Tips for the BEST Chicken Enchiladas
+Tips for the BEST Enchiladas

 - Storage: Store any leftover enchiladas in the refrigerator for up to 5 days.

 - Freezing: You can make these and freeze them for up to 3 months.
 I recommend preparing them up to the point right before you bake them.
-Prepare in an oven safe, freezer safe dish.
+Prepare in an oven-safe, freezer-safe dish.
 Thaw overnight and then bake according to the directions.

-Frequently Asked Questions Answered
+Frequently Asked Questions

 Yes.
 However, I find the enchiladas get really mushy if you do.
 I do recommend using small flour tortillas if you are going to use them.

-Green Chile Chicken Enchiladas
+Sour Cream Chicken Enchiladas

 Ingredients